 On-campus housing for international students

 Most post-secondary schools provide some type of student residences on-campus, equipped with basic furniture.
-This is a great option for international students who want to be within walking distances of class.
+This is a great option for international students who want to be within walking distance of their classes.
 Many on-campus housing options include a shared dining hall with a paid meal plan, which can remove the pressure of having to cook and grocery shop for yourself.
-These amenities may or may not be available throughout the coming school year due to COVID-19.

 Do international students have to live on-campus?